Connecticut Fisheries Division COVID-19 Updates

 On March 24, 2020, Governor Ned Lamont issued an Executive Order opening lakes, ponds, rivers and streams to fishing statewide.
 Opening the fishing season early helps to limit community spread of COVID-19, by eliminating the large crowds that often accompany the traditional Opening Day of fishing in April.
 During this time of social distancing, fishing should be enjoyed as a solitary experience or with members of your immediate household, not as a group activity.

 DEEP is encouraging all anglers to follow social distancing practices.
 Anglers should maintain a distance of at least six feet from others, practice good personal hygiene, and stay home and away from others if you feel sick.
 If you arrive at a favorite fishing spot and see that crowds are forming, choose a different location, or return another day or time.
-Anglers are encouraged to purchase 2020 fishing licenses, Trout & Salmon Stamp, and Youth Fishing Passport online, through our mobile friendly site or access via our main fishing web page.
+Anglers are encouraged to purchase 2020 fishing licenses, Trout and Salmon Stamp, and Youth Fishing Passport online, through our mobile friendly site or access via our main fishing web page.
 Over the coming days, DEEP will be promoting these social distancing practices through social media and other outreach efforts.

-- All of DEEP’s 117 boat launches located throughout the state remain open, although docks will not be in place yet.
+- All of DEEP’s 117 boat launches located throughout the state remain open, although docks are not be in place yet.
 DEEP reminds boaters that social distancing rules still apply and all boaters are encouraged to consider the size of the vessel, the number of people on board, and the ability of people to keep six or more feet apart.
-And as always when on the water, personal floatation devices should always be worn.
+And as always when on the water, personal flotation devices should always be worn.
 Whether fishing from a kayak, canoe, rowboat, or outboard a PFD can save your life should you capsize.

 - Please respect social distancing for your safety and that of our staff if you encounter DEEP’s hard-working staff out stocking trout or performing other activities.